Space Time Studio Residencies 2018

-The studio residency program at Tracks provides local, independent dance and movement artists with the opportunity to access free studio space and creative mentorship from the Tracks artistic staff.
+The Space Time studio residency program at Tracks provides local, independent dance and movement artists with the opportunity to access free studio space and creative mentorship from the Tracks artistic staff.
 It was developed in response to the limited opportunites for the development of contemporary dance and choreographic practice in the NT.
 This program runs during the height of the wet season, roughly November to March each year, and culminates in a public showing and forum to present and discuss the residents' findings.

 Solar - Dance artists with consolidated project ideas.
 Up to 80 hours

 Rochelle, originally from Darwin, is primarily a hip hop dancer but has also studied in contemporary, jazz and ballet.
 Since completing her studies she has worked and toured as a dancer throughout Europe.

 Artist Statement of Intent: “My initial vision includes having a day or afternoon of workshops (and possibly a discussion or Q&A) with DJing, rapping, graffiti/street art and dance.
 Then in the evening having a showcase - which would be open to the public - involving all elements of hip hop but displaying what the art form transforms into when put into practice.

 Planetary - Dance artists with emerging project ideas.
 Up to 40 hours

 Aaron was Tracks 2017 Mentoree, and has taken up previous studio residencies.
 Aaron has been exploring new movement vocabulary through improvisation that is both derived from his B*Boying dance background, and attempts to investigate movement pathways outside of it.